Choosing your course

-- Search our online course listings for information about each programme, typical entry requirements and links to detailed departmental brochures.
+- Search our for information about each programme, typical entry requirements and links to detailed departmental brochures.

 - Explore course information on the UCAS website.
 You will find all of our programmes listed on the site, together with additional information in the UCAS Entry Profile.

-- Talk to a member of the Education Liaison Team at one of the UCAS Higher Education Conventions we attend around the country.
+- Talk to a member of the Education Liaison Team at one of the we attend around the country.
 They will be able to answer any questions you may have about studying at Liverpool.

 The degrees we offer

 Most of our courses lead to a bachelor's degree, such as a Bachelor of Arts (BA) or Bachelor of Science (BSc), after three, four or five years of study.

 Some of our bachelor's degrees have abbreviations that may be less familiar, such as: